kasparov1g/core-termux/README.md

 # **Core-Termux**
 Automate your web development environment setup in Termux!
 **Core-Termux** is a powerful tool designed to streamline the setup of a modern web development environment directly on your Android device using the Termux app.
 Whether you're a beginner or an experienced developer, this project will help you get started quickly and efficiently.
 ---
 ## **✨ Features**

 - 🚀 **Fully Automated Setup**
   Get your development environment ready with just one command.

 - 📦 **Node.js Modules Management**
   Automatically install and update essential global packages, including:
   - `@devcorex/dev.x`
+    **Dev.X** is the flagship tool developed by **DevCoreX**, designed to automate the creation of web applications, API setups, and frontend components with ease and flexibility.

   - `typescript`
   - `@nestjs/cli`
   - `prettier`
   - `live-server`
   - `localtunnel`
   - `vercel`

+- 💻 **Enhanced Shell Experience**
+  Core-Termux uses **Oh My Zsh** as the default shell, enhanced with powerful plugins for productivity:
+  - **zsh-defer**: Improves Zsh startup time by deferring plugin loading.
+  - **powerlevel10k**: A highly customizable and fast theme for Zsh.
+  - **zsh-autosuggestions**: Suggests commands based on history as you type.
+  - **zsh-syntax-highlighting**: Adds syntax highlighting to your shell commands.
+  - **zsh-history-substring-search**: Allows substring search in your command history.
+  - **zsh-completions**: Extends the Zsh autocomplete system with additional features.
+  - **fzf-tab**: Enhances tab completion with fuzzy search.
+  - **zsh-you-should-use**: Reminds you to use aliases you've defined.
+  - **zsh-autopair**: Auto-completes matching pairs like brackets and quotes.
+  - **zsh-better-npm-completion**: Improves npm command-line completion.

 - 💡 **NvChad Integration**
   Seamlessly configure and update your optimized Neovim setup for Termux.

 - 🔄 **Auto-Updates**
-  Keep Core-Termux and its dependencies up to date effortlessly.
+  Keep Core-Termux, **Dev.X**, and its dependencies up to date effortlessly.

 - ✅ **Compatibility**
   Specifically designed for the Termux app, running on Android devices.

 ---

 ## **📋 Prerequisites**

 Before using Core-Termux, ensure the following:
 1. **Termux App** installed on your Android device.
 2. **Internet Connection** to fetch required packages and updates.

 ---